This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Importance of Easy Cleaning

-- Clean twice a week in warm climates
+- Clean feeders twice a week, even more often in hot weather.

-- Use vinegar or rice for stubborn residue
+- Use a bottle brush for tight spots or a splash of rice for stubborn gunk.

 Durable and Ant-Resistant Feeders